cgbarlow/pubmd/cline_docs/tasks/HDTA_Task_WebUIIntegration_20250519_115200.md

 **Notes & Considerations:**
 - The `analyze-project` script's issue with not updating mini-trackers for keyword-based dependencies needs to be logged as a system bug.
 - The structure of `@pubmd/core` and its specific API for font management will heavily influence tasks 2.2.3 and 3.2.
+- **Known Issue:** Mermaid SVGs rendered by the core `MarkdownService` appear correctly in the HTML preview but are not rendered in the PDF generated by the current local `savePdfHandler` in `script.js` (which uses `html2canvas`).
+This needs to be addressed, likely when implementing the core `PdfService`.